-When my husband and I went to Paris eight years ago, there were line-ups out the door and lengthy waiting times to enter the popular museums.
+When my husband and I went to Paris, France many years ago, there were line-ups out the door and lengthy waiting times to enter the popular museums.
 The Louvre, Musee D’Orsay, and the Catacombs were especially busy and overcrowded.
-We assumed that all the museums would be the same this time around, and we were prepared for the worst.
+We assumed that all the museums would be the same on our most recent visit, and we were prepared for the worst.
 But as we discovered, that wasn’t the case.
-Here are a few of the museums we visited that didn’t have long lines to enter:
+Here are just 3 of the museums in Paris we visited that didn’t have long lines to enter.

 The full name of this museum is Hotel National des Invalides (The National Residence of the Invalids), located in the 7th arrondissement of Paris.
-It actually houses several museums, including the Musee de l’Armee (the military museum of the army of France), the Musee des Plans-Reliefs (military models), and the Musee d’Histoire Contemporaine (museum of contemporary history).
+It was founded in 1905, with the merging of the Army Historical Museum and the Artillery Museum.
+It now houses several museums, including the Musee de l’Armee (the military museum of the army of France), the Musee des Plans-Reliefs (military models), and the Musee d’Histoire Contemporaine (museum of contemporary history).
 There is also the Dome des Invalides, which contains the tombs of various war heroes of France, including that of Napoleon Bonaparte.

 The museum is quite immense, so even if it gets really busy, there’s a lot of room for people to move around inside.
 We went in the middle of the day during a weekday, and while some exhibit spaces had more people than others, it wasn’t overwhelming.
 It only felt a bit crowded when school groups came in, but they moved through the museum fairly quickly.